jimm/www-ellisislandband-net/README.md

 We also own the domain `ellisislandband.net`, thus the name of this repo.

-Original images are often reduced from their original slizes to a max height of 800 to save bandwidth.
+Original images are often reduced from their original sizes to a max height of 800 to save bandwidth.